johnfairh/steamworks-swift/README.md

   usable in practice.
 Will use the flat API.
 * Anonymous enums are not imported at all.
 Affects callback etc. ID constants.
   Will work around.
+* One (so far) structure is not imported.
+* (New in Xcode 13.2 RC) Swift can't link/generate the default constructor for some C++ structs.
+Problematic.
+Work around with some probably-UB hackery.
 * sourcekit won't give me a module interface for `CSteamworks` to see what else the importer is doing.
 Need to build the compiler and debug.
 It does look like 99%+ of the thing is coming in well.